Authors: Sai Charan, Mahima Khandewal, Ruchir Bhardwaj, Sudhendu Pandey

 A metadata catalog is a collection of all the data about your data.
 Metadata includes details such as the data source, origin, owner, and other attributes of a data set.
 A truly powerful metadata catalog will help you in creating a central repository for all your data and metadata - including the quality, structure, definitions, and usage of the data.

-In a good data catalog, you can freely add additional metadata, tag your terms with things like a data category (e.g., sensitive, GDPR, PII related, track business owners) and any other important information.
+In a good data catalog, you can freely add additional metadata, and tag your terms with things like a data category (e.g., sensitive, GDPR, PII related, track business owners) and any other important information.
 They also enable the management of any kind of metadata, not only about data but also about things like reports, APIs, servers, or anything else in your landscape.

 It is essential to support custom metadata attributes that enrich data sets with them; these could be attributes like “department,” “business,” “data steward,” “ dataset,” or anything that makes sense for your organization.